Deltares/ra2ce/README.rst

 Installation
 ============

-in PYcharm use the ra2ce.yml file to set up an environment.
-This is running on Python 3.7.
+In PyCharm use the environment.yml file to set up an environment called ra2ce.
+This is running on Python 3.8.
 The python interpreter should be based on ra2ce.
-Furthermore the user should set the working directory to the main ra2ce
-folder: ra2ce/ra2ce (where the ra2ce script is located).

 Testing
 -------